miv51/Trading-Strategy-Development-Implementation/README.md

 rolling_csum >= 10 | Modified
 rolling_vsum * entry_price >= 10000 | Added

 The fact that both rolling_vsum and rolling_csum have very low feature importances - as shown in <code/> transition_data_EDA_and_strategy_dev.ipynb </code> - suggests that the model should make predictions just as well on the subset of transitions with these additional constraints as the original set.
-The model was therefore re-evaluated (not re-trained) with those modified/additional conditions and as shown in the chart below, the simulated backtest still shows a net profit over the unseen two-month period. <br>
+The model was therefore re-evaluated (not re-trained) with those modified/additional conditions and as shown in the chart below, the simulated backtest still shows a net profit over the unseen two-month period with an initial starting capital of 500k USD and while risking 1000 USD per trade. <br>

 ![CHART](https://github.com/miv51/Trading-Strategy-Development-Implementation/blob/main/pl_over_time.png)